PrajwalNeupane/Cats-vs-Dogs/Readme.md

 https://www.microsoft.com/en-us/download/confirmation.aspx?id=54765

-2. Extract the `PetImages` folder from the zip file and place it inside the `tmp` directory in the project folder.
+2. Extract the `PetImages` folder from the zip file and place it inside the `tmp` (you need to create the directory) directory in the project folder.

 ## Usage